-Financial Aid Disqualification (After 2 or more semesters):
+Financial Aid Disqualification (After 2 or More Semesters):

 - 1. Students who are not achieving SAP after at least two semesters of enrollment will be placed on financial aid disqualification and be notified of their disqualification status.
 NOTE: The two semesters of enrollment refer to any two semesters of enrollment, even if the two semesters are not consecutive. - 2.
 Students who are placed on financial aid disqualification become ineligible to receive federal and state financial aid.
 Eligibility is regained upon a student reaching the cumulative GPA and Credit Completion Ratio standards. - 3.
 Students may appeal their disqualification status.
-The appeal process is described below.
+Appeal letters must be received by the financial aid office before the start of the semester for which the student hopes to regain eligibility. (e.g., if a semester starts on August 22, the appeal letter must be received no later than August 21) The appeal process is described below.